 She has been a curriculum committee member and exam grader for the CFA Institute, and lecturer for the Institute of Chartered Accountants’ continuing education program.
 She has served on the Edmonton Economic Development Corporation Board as Director and Governance Chair, as well as Chair of the Edmonton Boxing Commission.

-Currently, Maria serves as Chair of the NAIT Investment Committee, sits on the Investment Committee of Athabasca University, and is Vice Chair of the University of Alberta Board Investment Committee.
+Currently, Maria serves as Chair of the NAIT Investment Committee, is Vice Chair of the University of Alberta Board Investment Committee, and is a member of the Glenrose Rehabilitation Hospital Foundation Board of Directors.
 Maria holds a Bachelor of Economics from the University of Alberta, a Corporate Directors Designation (ICD.D) from Rotman School of Management, and is a Chartered Financial Analyst.

 Maria is the Chair of the Investment Committee, a member of the Audit and Finance Committee, and the Governance Committee.